Lance Fung

+Lance Fung is an American art curator and gallerist who has been responsible for major exhibitions including Snow Show at Venice at the 50th International Art Exhibition/La Biennale di Venezia Italy.; Constellations: Global Reflections, the first exhibition for a G20 Summit, in Bali, 2022; Crossing Parallels at the Samzi Space in Seoul, Korea; The Ship of Tolerance by Ilya & Emilia Kabakov in Siwa, Egypt; Revisiting Gordon Matta-Clark at Next: The Venice Architectural Biennale in Venice, Italy; and Lucky Number Seven for SITE Santa Fe International Biennial in 2008 among others.

-In 1999 Fung founded Fung Collaboratives, an inter-disciplinary arts organization.
-Most recently, Fung transformed vacant lots in Atlantic City into a park system through his exhibition Artlantic.
-These "giant living sculptures" attract local residents and visiting art enthusiasts to experience art in "green" settings designed by Fung and the participants Diana Balmori, Robert Barry, Peter Hutchinson, Ilya & Emilia Kabakov, John Roloff, and Kiki Smith.
-Fung is curating Nonuments in Washington D.C. for the 5 x 5 project organized by the DC Commission on the Arts and Humanities.
-This project will result in five temporary monuments commemorating current issues such as the survivors of human trafficking, global warming, and immigrant conditions.
+In 1999 Fung founded Fung Collaboratives, an interdisciplinary arts organization.
+Projects include the transformation of vacant lots in Atlantic City into a park system through his exhibition Artlantic.
+These "giant living sculptures" attracted local residents and visiting art enthusiasts to experience art in "green" settings designed by Fung and the participants: Diana Balmori, Robert Barry, Peter Hutchinson, Ilya & Emilia Kabakov, John Roloff, and Kiki Smith.

+Fung curated Nonuments in Washington D.C. for the 5 x 5 project organized by the DC Commission on the Arts and Humanities.
+This project resulted in five temporary monuments commemorating current issues such as the survivors of human trafficking, global warming, and immigrant conditions.

+In 2019 Fung began curating for the Redwood City Art Kiosk, a project sponsored by The Redwood City Improvement Association in Redwood City, California.
+Approximately ten exhibitions are scheduled each year.
+Fung uses this platform to provide opportunities to emerging artists as well as internationally established artists.
+Fung says about the Art Kiosk project, “It’s not about making product; it’s about dialog.
+Ultimately, an artwork is not an object, it’s an experience you provide like a good meal, like a concert.”